We enjoy getting to know our primary doctors! Please call to arrange a visit to tour any of our facilities and meet our doctors and staff.

 Besides only administering vaccines that are thought to be necessary for each individual, cat owners should monitor vaccination sites for the development of lumps and nodules.
 Nodules that form at injection sites may be an inflammatory reaction that may resolve on their own, but they should all be evaluated by a veterinarian to rule out an ISS.

-Indications for external beam radiation therapy include the primary treatment of specific tumor types, adjuvant treatment in addition to surgery and/or chemotherapy for better tumor control, and for palliation to improve quality of life for advanced cancer cases.
+Indications for radiation therapy (RT) include the primary treatment of specific tumor types, such as nasal tumors and brain tumors, adjuvant treatment of incompletely excised tumors, and palliation to improve quality of life for patients with non-resectable or advanced cancers.

-Palliation: Palliative RT is most frequently recommended for terminal patients with advanced cancers.
+Palliative RT is most frequently recommended for patients with advanced cancers or tumors that cannot be resected.
 The aim of palliative RT is to shrink the tumor temporarily and provide relief of pain and discomfort associated with the tumor.
-Typically between 2 and 6 fractions are administered, as opposed to the 16-21 fractions given for definitive RT.
-Tumors that are commonly palliated include oral tumors, large soft tissue sarcomas, and osteosarcomas, but may include tumors of nearly any histology where surgery is not an option.
+Typically, between 2 to 6 fractions are administered, as opposed to the 16 to 21 fractions given for CFRT.
+This allows for milder side effects while still treating the tumor.
+Tumors that are commonly palliated include oral tumors, large soft tissue sarcomas, and osteosarcomas, but may include tumors of nearly any histology where surgery or SRS are not options.

-The side effects of external beam RT are typically divided into acute effects and late effects.
-Acute effects are the effects seen with rapidly dividing tissues such as skin and mucosa and include dry or moist desquamation and mucositis.
-These effects can be expected to occur to some degree usually 2-3 weeks after starting radiation, but are typically transient, lasting a few weeks.
+The side effects of RT are typically divided into acute effects and late effects.
+Acute effects are the effects seen with rapidly dividing tissues such as skin and mucosa and include dry or moist desquamation, mucositis, and inflammation of tissues within the treatment field.
+These effects can be expected to occur to some degree usually about 2 weeks after starting radiation, and can last up to a few weeks after radiation is completed.
+Acute effects are usually considered mild with a course of palliative radiation.
 Late effects occur with slowly dividing tissue such as bone, nervous tissue, and other connective tissues and can occur anywhere from 6 months to several years later and include fibrosis, necrosis, and secondary tumor formation.
-Late effects generally have a very low incidence of occurrence, but can be relatively serious if they do occur.
-Definitive radiation protocols are generally associated with lower rates of late effects, whereas palliative protocols tend to be associated with fewer acute effects but a higher rate of late effects, which is why palliative protocols are generally reserved for advanced cancer cases where the patients are unlikely to ever be affected by late effects.
+These more clinically relevant late effects generally considered rare and have a less than 5% incidence rate.

 The SAGE logo is comprised of a shield to stand for protection, a paw print to identify our commitment to small companion animals, a leaf to illustrate the sage plant (and our name), and the colors of sage green and brown to represent our ‘down to earth’ CA presence.